epfl-si/PhDAssess/apps/fillForm/README.md

 # PhD Assess

-Provide form tasks to users, so they can fulfil their the PhD assessment process.
+Provide form tasks to users, so they can fulfil their PhD assessment process.

 You can take a look at the process by installing the [BPMN Modeler](https://camunda.com/download/modeler/) and by opening [the process definition](https://github.com/epfl-si/PhDAssess-meta/blob/main/bpmn/phdAssessProcess.bpmn).

-Technically, the application consists on a Meteor server, defined as a [Zeebe](https://zeebe.io) worker.
+Technically, the application consists of a Meteor server, defined as a [Zeebe](https://zeebe.io) worker.
 It shows all jobs of type `phdAssessFillForm` as a task/todo-list.
 A user can complete his/her form tasks through FormIO forms.

 ## Run